Rome in Two Days

 You have effectively crossed the Tiber river and are now in Prati, another central area of Rome!
 Walk on Via Ottaviano and get to.
 From here two main traffic arteries of Rome start: Via Cola di Rienzo, with its elegant buildings and shops, and Via Crescenzio, which gets you directly to Piazza Cavour.

 With a 5-minute walk from Piazza Risorgimento, you can also get to Piazza San Pietro, which hosts the biggest Basilica in the world, and is part of the Vatican City, which is effectively a state in its own right!
-Here you can visit Borgo Pio and the marvellous Vatican Museums, but try to book your ticket or tour in advance: the lines are long, and you don’t want to waste an entire morning just waiting to reach the entrance.
+Here you can visit Borgo Pio and the marvellous Vatican Museums, but try to book your ticket or Vatican tour in advance: the lines are long, and you don’t want to waste an entire morning just waiting to reach the entrance.

 After you visited the Museums and the Basilica, walk towards the Tiber river on Via Della Conciliazione, reaching Lungotevere Castello – and don’t forget to turn around to admire St. Peter’s from a distance.
 Here is the wonderful Castel Sant’Angelo and the stunning Ponte Sant’Angelo.
 The building was initially commissioned by the Roman Emperor Adrian as a mausoleum for himself and his family, but it later became a fortress for the popes.